 Segment based on behavior, not just demographic

-When building segmentation plans, many of the digital marketers (this seems especially common amongst the inbound crowd) with whom we interact favor demographic data.
+When building segmentation plans and setting up drip campaigns, many of the digital marketers (this seems especially common amongst the inbound crowd) with whom we interact favor demographic data.
 Direct marketers live and die by behavioral data.

 - Has the target purchased recently?